jdleung/OpenCore-Z370-P-II/README.md

 ### Disabled USB Ports

-Two USB 2.0 ports at the rear of the motherboard are disabled so as to make the bluetooth works.
+Two USB 2.0 ports at the rear of the motherboard are disabled so as to make the bluetooth works (you can customize your own USBPorts.kext).
 There are 4 external USB ports and 4 internal USB ports yet on duty.

 ### Cannot update to newer versions of Big Sur